Read visitors’ weight control success stories using Ask the Dietitian® calculators.

 How the Healthy Kid Calculator® Solves the Problem:

 Parents or kids can enter their physical data and get their detailed results emailed.
 Parents are provided a calorie target so they know how many calories their kid should eat to continue growing.
 Activities can be added and based on how strenuous the activity is so parents can see how exercising positively affects how many calories their kids can eat.
 This is a tool doctors, nurses and dietitians can use with kids of any age.
-As kids grow, parents can re-enter their physical data and get a new calorie goal.
+As kids grow, parents can re-enter their kid’s physical data and get a new calorie target.

 It is the most extensive, accurate weight and calorie calculator on the Internet for kids from birth to 18 years of age, providing parents with a healthy weight range and healthy calorie target to support their kid’s growth.